-1.13 Owners who may be issued with indemnity are defined by section 16(1) of the Act, but given Government policy (summarised at 1.9 to 1.12 above and at 1.9 to 1.13 of the Guidelines for national institutions) and for the purposes only of practical guidance, eligible owners may be defined as:
+1.14 Owners who may be issued indemnity are defined by section 16(1) of the Act, but given Government policy (summarised at 1.9 to 1.13 above) and for the purposes only of practical guidance, eligible owners may be defined as:

-institutions, bodies or persons overseas; persons in the UK (but not Corporate Soles such as the Sovereign or a Minister of the Crown in an official capacity); and institutions or bodies in the UK that are not wholly or mainly Exchequer-funded.
+institutions, bodies or persons overseas; persons in the UK (but not Corporate Soles such as the Sovereign or a Minister of the Crown in an official capacity); and institutions or bodies in the UK which are not wholly or mainly Exchequer-funded.
 These include non-Exchequer-funded institutions and bodies such as locally run institutions.
 In the main, these locally run institutions comprise: local authority-funded museums, galleries, libraries and other similar bodies and institutions; university museums and collections; National Trust properties; and local museums, galleries and other similar bodies that are governed by a local charitable trust or society.
 Many of these eligible lending UK institutions and bodies are listed in the Museums Yearbook (published by the Museums Association).

-[Refer to 1.19 to 1.12, 2.1]
+[Refer to 1.9 to 1.13, 2.1]